 “Len Lye is not only a key figure in the development of experimental film in the 20th century but a significant contributor to the development of 21st century art.”
 JENNIFER L. ROBERTS, PROFESSOR OF HISTORY OF ART AND ARCHITECTURE, HARVARD UNIVERSITY, US

-The Govett-Brewster Art Gallery is Aotearoa New Zealand's leading contemporary art museum and the home to artist Len Lye's multi-media art work.
-The public art museum offers free access to contemporary ideas from New Zealand and the world.
+The Govett-Brewster Art Gallery is New Zealand's contemporary art museum and the home to artist Len Lye's multi-media art work.
+The public art museum offers free access to contemporary ideas from Aotearoa New Zealand and the world.

 ¿Tienes una gran historia para contar?
 Agrega tu artículo